 The sample include epochs of very different solar conditions such as solar minimum, solar maximum, ascending and descending phases, as well as positive and negative HMF polarity states.
 The time range and resolution of these data is therefore optimal for the study long-term modulation of Galactic \GCRs, and in particular, for investigating influence of solar variability in the diffusive propagation of \GCRs in the heliospheric turbulence.

 In our calculations we have used, as time-dependent physical inputs, BMA values of the tilt angles $\alpha$ of the HCS, the local HMF strength at 1 AU $B_{0}$, and the magnetic polarity $A$.
 These quantities constitute a very good proxies for solar activity.
-As free parameters to be determined from the data, we have been focused on the parameters describing the temporal and rigidity dependence of \GCR diffusion.
-We have determined the time-series of the diffusion normalization, $K_{0}$, and that of the spectral indexes $a$ and $b$ that control the dependence of \GCR diffusion upon rigidity.
+In this analysis, we have been focused on the parameters describing the temporal and rigidity dependence of \GCR diffusion.
+We have determined the time-series of the diffusion normalization, $K_{0}$, and that of the spectral indices $a$ and $b$ that control the dependence of \GCR diffusion upon rigidity.